Below we outline Pennsylvania workers’ compensation requirements, rates and where to purchase coverage.

-What about independent contractors?
 As of 2011, the Construction Workplace Misclassification Act (also called Act 72) makes misclassification of employees as independent contractors illegal for all commercial and residential construction in Pennsylvania.

 Pennsylvania has very few exceptions for employers.
 A business may be exempt from providing coverage if all workers can be described as one of the following:

 To ensure you’re in compliance with state law, talk to an insurance rep familiar with Pennsylvania’s work comp system.

-An insurance agent or broker.
 Pennsylvania has a private workers’ compensation market.
-You can purchase a workers' compensation policy from any private insurance carrier or agency that is licensed to write in that state.
-Get started on a policy with WorkCompOne >>
+Employers can purchase a workers' compensation policy from any private insurance carrier or agency that is licensed to write in that state.

-Self-insurance.
 Some large, financially healthy businesses may be eligible to self-insure.